What is it?

 - The workshop takes place at a European university or recognized research institute.

 - The main applicant has a paid position at a European university or recognized research institute and the period of employment includes the date at which the workshop will be organized.

 - The workshop is open to anyone who wants to participate.

-- The program can contain invited talks and/or talks based on an anonymous abstract selection procedure.
+- The program can contain invited talks, but there also has to be an open call for papers, whereby talks are selected based on an anonymous abstract reviewing procedure.
 In their selection of invited speakers the workshop organizers are encouraged to strive for a balance with respect to gender, ethnicity, and professional status.